sherlifelix/blog/_posts/2018-11-25-top-5-cities-with-extensive-waterways-canalways.md

   There are not many cities in the world that extensively use waterways for the transport.
 The city ...
 blog_category: Travel
+keywords: >-
+  Waterways , Canal Ways , Extensive use of Waterways , Extensive use of Canal Ways
 ---
 Cities with extensive waterways/ canalways: